 3. Cash for Coverage

 “Publications have always relied on advertisers to provide funding for content, but now these ad dollars can go so far as to dictate the content itself.”
-Coincidentally, an article is coming this upcoming week from us on this exact topic.
-Stay tuned!
+You can read more about that right here!

 They’re talking about green-washing, a topic we highlighted this summer on the heels of H&M’s latest effort to “promote recycling, cut its environmental impact, boost its ethical credentials and address looming shortages of raw materials,” while still practicing design piracy and manufacturing in ethically questionable conditions.

 As you hopefully already know, fast fashion is an industry founded upon low wages, poor worker standards, chemicals and waste, and design piracy.
 In order to avoid the bad press that comes with the aforementioned staples of the industry (which are, in fact, well documented), fast fashion retailers engage in easier, cheaper ways to rehabilitate their images.

 Enter: greenwashing, the promotion of green-based environmental initiatives or images without the implementation of business practices that actually minimize environmental impact (or any of the other negative effects of fast fashion).
 This often includes misleading customers about the actual benefits of a product or practice through misleading advertising and/or unsubstantiated claims.

 Now don’t get me wrong.
 Recycling is cool.
 It is important, but you know what’s not cool?
 Human rights abuses, design piracy and unsafe work environments.
 Also not cool: trying to hide important issues that stand in the way of safer, more truly sustainable fashion manufacturing with massive PR campaigns about green fashion.